KingContaria/StandardSettings/README.md

 **piedirectory**: This resets the directory your piechart is in.
 Spelling is key, check upper/lower case! (common directories [here](#common-piechart-directories))

 **fovOnWorldJoin**: This is the FOV the game will change to once you finish world creation & have the instance focused.
+More Info on OnWorldJoin options [here](#onworldjoin-options).

 **renderDistanceOnWorldJoin**: This is the Render Distance the game will change to once you finish world creation & have the instance focused.
+This option can cause issues in Pre 1.9 when not playing on wall and also just isn't that helpful for single instance anyway.

 **simulationDistanceOnWorldJoin**: This is the Simulation Distance (1.18+) the game will change to once you finish world creation & have the instance focused.